Kalkulus1/ceph-playbook/README.md

 chmod 400 ~/.ssh/id_rsa
 ```

-The next thing is to add all hosts to the managers host file
+The next thing is to add all hosts to the admin host file

 ```sh
 sudo nano /etc/hosts